w3c/wot-thing-description/planning/work-items/usability-and-design.md

 Design ideas for Form-reuse:

-- `Form` gains two additional fields `reusable` and `base`.
+- `Form` gains two additional fields: `reusable` and `base`.
-- `Thing` gains an additional field `bases` (`connections` in Ege's proposal).
+- `Thing` gains an additional field: `bases` (`connections` in Ege's proposal).
 - `Thing::bases` is a container of `Form defaults`, a dictionary of Forms.
 - The `base` field is a string matching one of the keys of `Thing::bases`.
 - There is a single-inheritance pattern given by `Form::base`
   - you can use the fields in the `Form` referred in `Form::base` as default for all the fields not present in the current `Form`
-  - `href` is additive, if present must be added to the `href` provided by the `base` (see normal approach to adding URIs)
+  - `href` is additive; if present, it must be added to the `href` provided by the `base` (see normal approach to adding URIs)
-  - if `base` is set in the Form referred by the current Form `base`, the base form has to be resolved first.
+  - if `base` is set in the Form referred to by the current Form `base`, the base form has to be resolved first.
-    - Implementation-wise, all the Forms in `Thing::bases`, can be resolved first once and the result cached.
+    - Implementation-wise, all the Forms in `Thing::bases` can be resolved once and the result cached.
   - All the other fields simply replace the default if they exist in the current Form
 - The `reusable` field is a boolean
-- A Consumer MAY decide to keep a connection alive and reuse it if `Form::reusable` is true, the exact behaviour is protocol-dependent
+- A Consumer MAY decide to keep a connection alive and reuse it if `Form::reusable` is true; the exact behaviour is protocol-dependent
   - if `Form::reusable` is set to false, the Consumer MUST tear down the connection and start anew.

-This make simpler to reuse Forms and provides the minimum amount of information to tell if a Consumer can reuse a connection.
+This make it simpler to reuse Forms, and provides the minimum amount of information to tell if a Consumer can reuse a connection.

 Design ideas for Connection descriptors